Compassionate Release Lawyers Miami, FL

 What Circumstances Might Warrant Early Release?

-When you seek to have your loved one's sentence reduced, you must demonstrate that the situation warrants such relief.
+In order to get compassionate release, you must have an extreme circumstance that warrants your loved one being released prior to serving their entire sentence.
 Under 18 U.S. Code § 3582, a prison term may be modified if "extraordinary and compelling reasons warrant such a reduction."

 A motion for compassionate release can be filed under the following circumstances:

-- Non-medical reasons: An inmate 70 years of age or older who has served at least 30 years of their sentence may be eligible for early release.
+- Non-medical reasons: An inmate 70+ years of age and served 30 years of their sentence.

-- Death or incapacitation of a family member caregiver: Compassionate release may be sought when the inmate's family member who cares for their child has become incapacitated or dies.
+- Death or incapacitation of a family member caregiver: If the guardian of the inmate’s child passes away.

-- Incapacitation of a spouse or registered partner: If the inmate is the only family member who can provide care to their spouse or registered partner who has become incapacitated, a reduction in sentence may be granted.
+- Incapacitation of a spouse or registered partner: If the inmate is the only family member who can provide care to their spouse or registered partner who has become incapacitated.

 When you file a motion for early release, the matter must be reviewed by various individuals before your request is approved or denied.
 One of the BOP's primary concerns is whether, upon release, the inmate would pose a danger to the community.